Skip to content

 • Valid driver’s license

-Direct Care Workers (DCW) Johnstown Area and Pittsburgh area
+In-Home Caregivers/Direct Care Workers (DCW) Johnstown Area and Pittsburgh area

 We are seeking a warm-hearted and reliable Direct Care Worker to provide high-quality care to our clients.
 As a DCW, you will assist with daily living activities, ensure safety, and offer companionship to our clients, helping them maintain an independent and dignified life in their own homes.
 We are extremely flexible with schedules and will do our best to fit it to YOUR availability.